gyrogami logo

 Once you hear, "I believe..." you can be certain that whatever follows is false.
 People make that statement to absolve themselves of any culpability in the matter.
 Even if they're wrong, they aren't because of their disclaimer.

 When it comes down to it there is no reason to be truthful because there are no consequences at the level that most sellers operate.
-Not to continue to repeat this fact but chainmaillers in general have no ethics, integrity, (or skill or talent, but that's for another blog), and constantly lie about their products, manufacturing, and everything else.
-Should we fault them?
-After all, that is the default in today's society of fake news and everyone-get-ahead at all costs.
-Unfortunately they believe their lies and when called out they (verbally) violently lash out.
-I'm ashamed to be associated with the industry in any capacity, even writing about it.
+Not to continue to repeat this fact but chainmaillers in general lack ethics, integrity, (skill and talent, too), and constantly lie about their products, manufacturing, and everything else.
+Should we fault them for making junk and lying about it?

 Posted by M: September 13, 2017